Vanshikap-2004/semiconductor-device-modeling-xsemi/pn-junction-xsemi/README.md

 - Ideal diode current derivation and I–V prediction
 - Temperature and doping variation analysis

+## Theory Reference
+Detailed analytical derivations for carrier statistics, electrostatics, and current transport are provided in the [theory/derivations.pdf](theory/derivations.pdf) file.

 ## Numerical Results

 Using the derived carrier statistics and electrostatic relations, the following